- J.D., New York Law School, 2000

 - B.A., Tulane University, 1996

-Michael Chilleen is a special counsel in the Business Trial Practice Group in the firm's Orange County office.
+Michael Chilleen is a partner in the Business Trial Practice Group in the firm's Orange County office.

 Areas of Practice